Nonverbal communication

 - Accrately

-other people.- Create
+readother people.- Create

-in relationships.- Show others that you
+trustin relationships.- Show others that you

-.- Know if the relationship is meeting your emotional needs, giving you the option to either
+understand and care.- Know if the relationship is meeting your emotional needs, giving you the option to either

-the relationship ormove on
+repairthe relationship ormove on.

 Q: Tips for reading body language: